 Suspension of Work in the District of Columbia

-In observance of the upcoming holiday (President’s Day), there will be a suspension of certain District of Columbia government services that may impact commercial filming in the District.
-On Monday, February 18, 2019 beginning at 12:00am until 11:59pm lane closures and work zones will not be allowed for non-emergency work in roadways, alleys and sidewalks within the District’s right of way.
+In observance of the upcoming holiday (Columbus Day), there will be a suspension of certain District of Columbia government services that may impact commercial filming in the District.
+On Monday, October 14, 2019 beginning at 12:00am until Monday, October 14, 2019 at 11:59pm lane closures and work zones will not be allowed for non-emergency work in roadways, alleys and sidewalks within the District’s right of way.
 This includes manhole access and construction-related deliveries.
-For more detailed information about the government service restrictions during President’s Day, please review the information posted on the Department of Transportation (DDOT) online permitting system website, here.
+For more detailed information about the government service restrictions during Columbus Day, please review the information posted on the Department of Transportation (DDOT) online permitting system website, here.

 Film permits are issued by the Office of Cable Television, Film, Music and Entertainment and provide permission to occupy public space for filming and related activities.
 Permits may include location parking for essential production vehicles when available.
 Film permits can usually be issued within 5 business days and obtained following these 5 simple steps.